 Thutmose III The Napoleon of Ancient Egypt 1479 – 1425 BC

-Some believe Rameses II was the greatest Egyptian ruler but this not true; he spent Egypt’s wealth on massive building projects wear as Thutmose III actually created Egypt’s wealth.
+Some believe Rameses II was the greatest Egyptian ruler but this not true; he spent Egypt’s wealth on massive building projects where as Thutmose III actually created Egypt’s wealth.
 Thutmose III possessed the archetypal qualities of a great ruler.
 A brilliant general who never lost a battle, he also excelled as an administrator and statesman.
 He was an accomplished horseman, archer, athlete, and discriminating patron of the arts.
 Thutmose had no time for pompous, self-indulgent bombast and his reign, with the exception of his uncharacteristic spite against the memory of Hatshepsut, shows him to have been a sincere and fair-minded man.

 Thutmose III had spent the long years of his aunt Hatshepsut’s reign training in the army.
 This kept him away from court politics but nevertheless prepared him well for his own role as pharaoh because great ability in war was considered a desirable quality in the ancient world.
 Egyptian pharaohs were expected to lead their armies into foreign lands and demonstrate their bravery on the field in person.
 After a few victorious battles, a king might return home in triumph, loaded with plunder and a promise of annual tribute from the defeated cities.
 But during Hatshepsut’s reign, there were no wars and Egypt’s soldiers had little practice in warfare.
 The result was that Egypt’s neighbors were gradually becoming independent and when this new, unknown pharaoh came to the throne; these other kings were inclined to test his resolve.